 Please note that the GSITA application requires the abstract control number created when applicants initiate an online abstract submission for the AACR Annual Meeting.
 Please have this number available when you begin your application.

 To be considered for the award, all sections of the application must be completed and submitted by the deadline.
 Applicants who have difficulty meeting the abstract fee or sponsor requirement may contact [email protected] for assistance.

-- Applicants must be citizens or permanent residents of a country on the designated list of eligible developing countries and must not currently reside, be employed or pursuing training in a non-eligible country.
-These countries were selected by the AACR based upon levels of official development (OECD), income classifications (World Bank), and achievement in social and economic dimensions (UNDP).
+- Applicants must be citizens or permanent residents of a Global Scholar-in-Training Award eligible country and must currently reside in one of those countries.
+Applicants must also be residing and conducting research in an eligible country at the time of the AACR Annual Meeting 2023.
+Citizens or permanent residents of an eligible country who are currently employed or pursuing training in a non-eligible country will not be considered.
+The AACR designs the Eligible Country List annually, and when considering eligibility, evaluates levels of official development assistance (OECD), income classifications (World Bank), and achievement in social and economic dimensions (UNDP).

 - Applicants must be the first author and presenter of an abstract submitted for presentation at the AACR Annual Meeting.